ValPaliy/valticus/content/posts/Pipe Lighters - A Short Narrative.md

 author:
   - Val Paliy
 keywords:
-  - Pipe Smoking
+  - pipe-smoking
-  - Tobacco
+  - tobacco
-  - Pipes
+  - pipes
-  - History
+  - history
-  - Smoking Pipe Lighters
+  - lighters
 tags:
-  - Pipe Smoking
+  - pipe-smoking
-  - Tobacco
+  - tobacco
-  - Pipes
+  - pipes
-  - History
+  - history
-  - Smoking Pipe Lighters
+  - lighters
 categories:
-  - Pipe Smoking
+  - pipe-smoking
-  - Tobacco
+  - tobacco
-  - Accessories
+  - accessories
-  - Smoking Pipe Lighters
+  - lighters
 ---

 A pipe lighter is a lighter designed specifically for lighting tobacco pipes.
 It differs from a cigarette lighter in that it produces a flame that is drawn downwards into the bowl of the pipe, rather than upwards.
 This is achieved through a combination of the angle of the flame and the way the lighter is held.